History Doctoral Program: Ph.D. in Jewish History

 All students accepted to the Department of History are awarded tuition scholarships and competitive fellowship support.
 The Laney Graduate School regularly awards a number of fellowships through the Tam Institute for Jewish Studies to outstanding Ph.D. applicants in various Jewish studies-related fields.
 These awards are intended to supplement the doctoral program fellowships that students receive through their home departments.
 Applicants indicating an interest in Jewish history will automatically be considered for these awards.

-Applicants for Ph.D. study in History should complete the Laney Graduate School application and should specify Jewish history as their area of interest.
-The application deadline is December 1 for admission in Fall 2018.
+Applicants for Ph.D. study in History should visit the Laney Graduate School admissions page and should specify Jewish history as their area of interest in their application.
+The application deadline is December 1, 2019 for admission in Fall 2020.

 For more information on the Jewish history program, contact Professor Eric L. Goldstein.